SOC 2 Certification: Cost, Process, and Training (2026)

 Audit Engagement

 Engage a licensed CPA firm to conduct the SOC 2 examination.
 For Type 1, this is a point-in-time assessment.
-For Type 2, the auditor observes controls operating over 6–12 months.
-Audit fees: $20,000–$100,000 AUD depending on scope and report type.
+For Type 2, the auditor observes controls operating over 6 to 12 months.
+Audit fees: US$14,000 to US$70,000 (about A$20,000 to A$100,000) depending on scope and report type.

 Report Issuance

 The CPA firm issues a SOC 2 report with their opinion on your controls.
-An "unqualified" opinion means your controls met the criteria — this is the result you want.
+An "unqualified" opinion means your controls met the criteria.
+This is the result you want.
 Reports are typically valid for 12 months, after which a new audit cycle begins.

 SOC 2 vs ISO 27001